Using a shell mill to flatten piece of aluminum for the engine spacerAbout to fall out of the car...

 Manufacturing

 After a year on CWRU Motorsports, I've made some really cool parts with the help of my more experienced teammates (and with a lot of standing at a machine for an entire day...).
-I hope I can help others do the same as the Manufacturing Coordinator for CWRU Motorsports' 2024-2025 season!
+I helped others do the same as the Manufacturing Coordinator for CWRU Motorsports' 2024-2025 season.

 Suspension Inserts